 While Oscar Pareja fielded a strong lineup given the number of miles his team has logged in the last two weeks, there were several absences that could have made a difference for Orlando City.
 Antonio Carlos continues to rehab from a preseason injury, and while many expected him to see the field against Charlotte after several reports of his participation in training, he was once again a no-show on Saturday night.
 This could be a product of the game dictating play, as the substitutes who were inserted were largely offensively minded as the team chased a draw.
 But at some point, Orlando City needs its first-choice center back on the field next to Jansson.

 Joining Carlos on the missing-in-action poster was the previously mentioned Kara, who may have not been destined for the start, but after his golazo against Tigres surely would have seen the field if Orlando elected to switch to two attackers up front as the game approached its end.
 Finally, left back Luca Petrasso was not in the match-day lineup as a starter or as a substitute.
 Whether this was due to rotation due to fixture congestion or an undisclosed knock, this left Santos to start the match and Charlotte FC consistently attacked the fullback during the first half.
 For Orlando, the absences will only continue as the team heads into an away match in Philidelphia missing first-team members to international duty.
 Gallese, Wilder Cartagena, Torres, and Halliday who will all be out.

-That is what I took away from the win over Charlotte FC.
-Let me know your thoughts in the comments below.
+That is what I saw during the match.
+What did you see?
+Let me know in the comments below.